Aliencowfrog/LevelingStopwatch/README.md

 ### Move position

 You can move the overlay position by adjusting `frameAnchor` as well as `frameOffsetX` and `frameOffsetY`.
-For example, to move the frame by 100 pixels to the right and 200 pixels to the bottom (or -200 pixels to the top), relative to the top left corner of the screen:
+For example, to move the frame by 100 pixels to the right and 200 pixels to the bottom (which is like moving it -200 pixels to the top), relative to the top left corner of the screen:

     /run LevelingStopwatch.frameAnchor="TOPLEFT" LevelingStopwatch.frameOffsetX=100 LevelingStopwatch.frameOffsetY=-200 ReloadUI()